paleolimbot/wk/README.md

 coverage](https://codecov.io/gh/paleolimbot/wk/branch/master/graph/badge.svg)](https://codecov.io/gh/paleolimbot/wk?branch=master)
 <!-- badges: end -->

-The goal of wk is to provide lightweight R and C++ infrastsructure for packages to use well-known formats (well-known binary and well-known text) as input and/or output without requiring external software.
+The goal of wk is to provide lightweight R and C++ infrastructure for packages to use well-known formats (well-known binary and well-known text) as input and/or output without requiring external software.
 Well-known binary is very fast to read and write, whereas well-known